 Street types in all PTV districts must be assigned in accordance with Section 3.01.03.EE.2.i.
 The specific design of each street must follow the cross-sections illustrated below for each street type, as adjusted for the transect zone they pass through in accordance with Section 3.01.03.EE.2.j.
 The lane widths shown include the width of gutter pans.
 In the event of direct conflicts, these standards shall supersede other standards in this Code or in public works manuals.

-3.01.03.EE.2.I
+Sidewalk and planting strip widths vary by transect zone, modifying the total street width; see Section 3.01.03.EE.2.j